 Do you have a class mascot in your art room?
 I do!
 Actually, I have a few class mascots.
 And they all have assorted backstories.
+They help me with my classroom management and they can help you, too!

 It all started with Mr. Brush.
 He was singling and mingling for too long, though.